 So too the Riesling across the property which ranged from young vine north facing blocks to the old contour vines on the eastern side where the vineyard was also bordered by woodland to the north.

-But Kerri, of course, got the timing of harvest absolutely right—on tasting alone—and I remember marvelling at the finished wine when it was released after happening upon in in one of my ‘half-blind’ tastings (in Riedel Blind Blinds, of course).
-It was—presumably still is—beautifully flavoured and structured and emphatically Clare Cabernet Sauvignon (see my review of the Castine vineyard Cabernet Sauvignon here).
+But Kerri, of course, got the timing of harvest absolutely right—on taste alone—and I remember marvelling at the finished wine when I happened upon it as a finished, bottled wine in one of my ‘half-blind’ tastings almost two years later .
+It was—presumably still will be—beautifully flavoured and structured, and also emphatically Clare Cabernet Sauvignon in the authentic, what the land delivers, sense (see also my review of the Castine vineyard Cabernet Sauvignon on this page).

-Now, Kerri has been dubbed ‘Australia’s Riesling queen’ or similar by a number of titles over the years including by the Halliday Wine Companion Magazine.
-Although she’s never referred to herself as such, of course, and is a somewhat embarassed by the reference if someone else does.
-But her finest reds from Clare are also right there with her top rizzas, and she’s garnered a good few Australian wine show trophy crowns for reds she’s presided over along the way: at Leasingham, Crabtree, and now Skillogalee—where she leads the winemaking team.
+Now, Kerri has been dubbed ‘Australia’s Riesling queen’ by a number of titles over the years including by the Halliday Wine Companion Magazine.
+She’s never referred to herself as such, of course, and is a somewhat embarassed by the reference if someone else does.
+But her finest reds from Clare are also right there with her top rizzas I reckon, and she’s garnered a good few Australian wine show trophy crowns for reds she’s presided over along the way: at Leasingham, Crabtree, and now Skillogalee—where she leads the winemaking team.

-And speaking of trophies, and before we pop back over the road to Peglidis to talk of Melva, while researching this piece I found a column I’d written for the The Australian Financial Review published in October 2009 about the Clare community and the Leasingham closure (of the winery, not ‘The Stelvin Project).
+And speaking of trophies, and before we pop back over the road to Peglidis to talk of Melva; while researching this piece I uncovered a column I’d written for The Australian Financial Review published in October 2009 about the Clare community and the Leasingham closure (of the winery, not ‘The Stelvin Project).
 I’d forgotten all about it, but it’s still up there for all to access on the AFR website.
-That’s if want to subscribe.
-Otherwise you can read it here.
+Should you wish to subscribe.

 My column opened with this: “The media release arrived on September 11 announcing the 2005 Leasingham Classic Clare Riesling had won not only the trophy for the best riesling at the Royal Perth Wine Show, but also the prize for best white, and best wine of show overall - three trophies in all.”

-What I did not mention back then—as it would have presented a reasonable conflict of interest—is that the winemaker responsible for creating this wine was one Kerri Thompson.
-But even if you had read Constellation's media release you would not have known this significant detail anyway, as the company omitted it from the release.
+What I did not mention in my column back then—as it would have presented a reasonable conflict of interest—is that the winemaker responsible for creating this wine was one Kerri Thompson.
+But even if you had read that Constellation media release, you would not have known this significant detail anyway, as they made no mention of it.
 So here it is now, out there for the record.
 If you have a bottle tucked away it should still be in fine condition.
 It was, of course, sealed under screwcap.

-But back to Peglidis today where he fruit—the grapes—for Kerri’s Melva Wild-Fermented Riesling are grown.
-The wine is named for Kerri’s maternal grandmother.
-The selection differs from the KT single vineyard Peglidis and is usually taken from the southern-most plantings as I recall it.
-The vines which are closest to Bunny and Yvonne’s little grove of olives and fruit trees.
+But back to Peglidis today where the fruit—the grapes—for Kerri’s Melva Wild-Fermented Riesling are grown.
+The selection differs from the KT single vineyard Peglidis and is usually taken from the southern-most plantings (as I recall it).
+Just below the riesling selected for the Peglidis single vineyard wine.
+These vines lie closest to Bunny and Yvonne’s little grove of olives and fruit trees.

-There's a quince tree growing there too whose fruit I once used as vital complimentary component in a lamb tagine (although made in a Staub cast-iron pot, not an authentic clay tagine).
-The original recipe which I’ve modified it a bit, especially as it relates to the timing and addition of some components, was sourced from delicious magazine.
+There's a quince tree growing there too whose fruit I once used as vital complimentary component in a lamb tagine (although made in a Staub La Cocotte cast-iron pot, not an authentic clay tagine).
+The original recipe which I’ve modified a bit, especially as it relates to the timing and addition of some components, is this one sourced from delicious magazine.

 With quinces currently in season I’ve made it once again with a boned-out shoulder of Wunderbar lamb, maintaining a regional and familial theme (read on).
 It is the perfect dish to feast upon with some KT ’22 Grenache.